kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   scope, whether their ResourceClaims are reserved for the PodGroup or for individual pods.
 What this would require is outlined in
   [Deferred: workload-aware preemption](#deferred-workload-aware-preemption).
-* Support preemption of workloads using multi-node or network-attached devices.
+* Support preemption of pods using multi-node or network-attached devices.
 * Persist the scheduler's record of in-flight preemptions across a scheduler restart or expose it in the API for external components such as Cluster Autoscaler.
 * Coordinate held capacity between multiple schedulers.